arnanaraza/PlotToMap_Interactive/README.md

 3. Validation results (binned graphs and accuracy table)
 4. Comparison results highlighting effect of temporal fix and/or forest scaling/aggregation

+# Output saving
+-Tables are automatically saved
+-Figures aren't, manual saving is possible

 # Errors encountered:
 Error in if: argument is of length zero - if statement condition is NULL No or wrong access to either Hansen tree cover or AGB tiles resulting into NULL map and/or weighted plot AGB values.

+# To be added:
+1. Progress bar
+2. Image download button
+3. Nicer window format
+4. Transparency and data-use agreement section

+# To be tested:
+1. Use of local forest cover dataset
+2